Office of Intercultural Relations

 Hours: M-F, 8:30am to 4:30pm or by appointment

 The OIR provides programming addressing diversity, sensitivity and cross-cultural issues for all members of the College Community including:

-The Welcome Dessert provides an opportunity for new students of color and international students to meet current students as well as faculty and staff.
+The Open House provides an opportunity for new students of color and international students to meet current students as well as faculty and staff.
 This is also an opportunity to learn more about the programs and services provided by the Office of Intercultural Relations.

 The programming focuses on the beauty and appreciation of the Hispanic/ Latino culture through presentations, movies and lectures.
 Programs have included dessert series, lecture series with speakers such as Alina Fernandez, the daughter of Fidel Castro, and Salsa lessons.

-Dr. Martin Luther King Jr. Dinner and Lecture
+Dr. Martin Luther King Jr. Week of Celebration - January

 The programming focuses on celebrating the achievement and legacy of African Americans in the United States.
 Programs have included movie nights, history of jazz and gospel, lectures on the Hip Hop Culture and community dinners.